ROCm/omniperf/src/docs/faq.md

    :maxdepth: 4
 ```

-**1. How do I export profiling data I've already generated using Omniperf?**
+**1. How do I export profiling data I have already generated using Omniperf?**

 In order to interact with the Grafana GUI you must sync data with the MongoDB backend.
 This interaction is done through ***database*** mode.